engr-advising/engr-advising.github.io/genadv.rst

 	* Junior: 50-74%
 	* Senior: 75% and above

 Registration begins promptly at 6 AM.
 It is recommended that before registration begins, you determine which classes and sections you wish to take, and write down the CRN for each one.
 You should also have your registration PIN, provided by your advisor during registration, ready.
 The registrar's page has a `tutorial <https://www.sunymaritime.edu/sites/default/files/2022-01/Self%20Service%20Registration%20Instructions.pdf>`_ to assist you in using the CRN's to register to classes.
-This document also explains the various errors that can occur during registration.
+This document also explains the errors that can occur during registration.

 Documents
 ---------